jedgusse/amelberga/README.md

 # Corpus

 Em dash (‘—’) indicates the information is not applicable, unknown or missing.
-The colours in the far left column give an indication of the degree of certainty by which the text is attributed to Goscelin in the current state of the art (see legend below)—although each have their own specifics and nuances which cannot be addressed here in full.
+The colours in the far left column give an indication of the degree of certainty by which the text is attributed to Goscelin in the current state of the art (see legend below)—although each have their own specifics and nuances which cannot be addressed here in full.\

+While making this list, I was able to build especially on the scholarship of Rosalind Love, who gives a very recent state of the art in ‘Goscelinus Sancti Bertini monachus’ (see References).
+Although I lack the space here to cite them all individually, I also owe much to the publications of (roughly chronologically) Mario Esposito, André Wilmart, Charles H. Talbot, Frank Barlow, Marvin L. Colker, Thomas J. Hamilton, Richard Sharpe, Tom Licence, Beatrix Agnes Blokhuis, and Elizabeth Tyler.

 ***
 🟩 Certain &ensp;